- Rust 96.3%

 - IPv6 Support: Static configuration, SLAAC, or DHCPv6 in DHCP mode

-- nftables Firewall: Configurable firewall with presets (ssh, permissive) or custom ports
+- nftables Firewall: Configurable firewall with named services or custom ports

 - NAT Support: Masquerading (SNAT) with auto-detection and port forwarding (DNAT)